code4mk/code4mk.github.io/web-developer/laravel/tips/vip/restful-api-image-uplod.md

 ## custom storage content route

-* if you can't take hussle for siblink with public folder you can use custom route
+* if you can't take hassle for symbolic  with public folder you can use custom route

 * `route` for `local` storage